2023 Most Popular Plant Sciences Bachelor's Degree Schools in the Southeast Region

 On average, plant sciences graduates from UT Knoxville take out $26,068 in student loans while working on their Bachelor's Degree.

-With a ranking of #7, Arkansas State University - Main Campus did quite well on this year’s most popular schools for plant sciences students working on their bachelor’s degree.
-Located in the city of Jonesboro, A-State is a public college with a large student population.
+Arkansas State University - Main Campus did quite well in this year’s ranking of the most popular places for plant sciences students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the city of Jonesboro, A-State is a public college with a fairly large student population.

 Women make up 20% of the plant sciences majors at the school.